Population in Germany 2019-2023, by housing situation

 Somewhere to live

 The decision to rent rather than buy may occur for various reasons.
 Tenants may simply not be ready financially to buy a home, be that a house or apartment, or they would not be considered by a bank for a loan based on their current earnings.
 They may be pressed for time and hope to find a place to rent quicker, while buying a home is a long-term commitment, leading to different types of costs and legalities.
-While a decreasing number of people lived in shared apartments in recent years, figures had not changed so much as to rule this type of housing out as a popular option.
+A decreasing number of people lived in shared apartments in recent years, but figures had not changed so much as to rule this type of housing out as a popular option.
 Shared or not, the average rent prices of residential property in Germany have been going up year after year, both for new buildings and older ones.